 12.2.
 Relevance - User Satisfaction

-There are also external decision makers who use the statistic for contractual regulations, as well as to monitor price developments in the published indices.
-Statistics Denmark is on a regular basis in contact with these users, and attempt to meet any requests to the extent which it is possible.
+There are also external decision makers who use the statistics for contract regulation, as well as to monitor the price developments in the published indices.
+Statistics Denmark is on a regular basis in contact with these users, and attempt to meet any requests to the extent which it is possible, keeping in mind that the primary purpose is for deflation.

 Periodically Statistics Denmark holds a committee meeting with users of price indices.
-The Meetings are held in cooperation with The Consumer Price Index as well as the statistics for Purchasing Power Parities and Price Level Indices.
-Members of the committee are; the Ministry of Finance, the Ministry of Economic Affairs and the Interior, The Danish National Bank and the Danish Competition and Consumer Authority.
-Membership may be changed as needed.
+The committee meetings are held in cooperation with the consumer price indices, as well as statistics for purchasing power parities and price level indices.
+It should be noted, however, that the last meeting was held in 2015.
+Members of the committee are: the Ministry of Finance the Ministry of Economic Affairs and the Interior; The Danish National Bank and the Danish Competition and Consumer Authority.
+Membership of the committee is updated on a needs basis.

 12.3.
 Completeness